 Prairie Winds Festival

-The University of Kansas faculty will work directly with students throughout the weekend.
-This will include master classes, clinics, chamber music coaching sessions, and wind ensemble rehearsals.
+The University of Kansas faculty work directly with students throughout the weekend, including master classes, clinics, chamber music coaching, and ensemble rehearsals.

 The Prairie Winds Festival fee is $175 plus a $50 non-refundable registration fee.
 Total cost of the festival is $225.
 The fee includes the cost of housing and dinners, with lunches being the student’s responsibility.
 Students who are accepted to their All-State (band, orchestra, or jazz), will receive a $50 scholarship to the festival.
 Students may, instead of staying at the hotel, elect to participate as a commuter each day.
 The festival fee for commuters is $75 plus a non-refundable $50 registration fee.
 Total cost of the festival for commuters is $125.
 Commuter students participate in all festival events except those taking place at the hotel.
 Commuters must be present from 9 a.m. - 9:30 p.m. on Friday and Saturday, and 9 a.m. – 12:00 p.m. on Sunday.

 Festival participants are responsible for providing their own transportation to The University of Kansas before and after the Prairie Winds Festival.
 During the festival, a bus will take students to all festival events.
 Lawrence is roughly one hour from the Kansas City International Airport (MCI).
 Transportation to and from the airport is available if needed.
-For assistance with transportation, please contact festival coordinator Brett Keating (email@example.com).
+For assistance with transportation, please contact festival coordinator Nils Landsberg (firstname.lastname@example.org).

 If you are a senior in high school who intends to audition for the KU School of Music, please make sure to check Yes on your registration form!
 You may contact our School of Music recruiter for questions regarding auditioning for entrance into the School of Music